Simonc44/Simonc44/README.md

 ### About Me

-- **I’m currently working on:** Leading the development of [CygnisAI](https://github.com/Simonc44/cygnis), focusing on creating a seamless user experience and integrating advanced generative AI models.
+- **I’m currently working on:** Leading the development of [Mandat](https://github.com/Simonc44/mandat), focusing on creating a seamless user experience and integrating advanced generative AI models.
 - **I’m currently learning:** Advanced techniques in Large Language Model (LLM) orchestration, multi-modal generation, and scaling AI applications with serverless technologies.
 - **I’m looking to collaborate on:** Open-source AI projects, innovative developer tools, and anything that pushes the boundaries of human-computer interaction.
-- **I’m looking for help with:** Feedback and contributions for CygnisAI to make it even better!
+- **I’m looking for help with:** Feedback and contributions for Mandat to make it even better!
 - **Ask me about:** AI/ML, Next.js, Firebase, TypeScript, and building SaaS products from the ground up.
 - **How to reach me:** Connect with me on [LinkedIn](https://www.linkedin.com/in/simon-chusseau-91541a378/) or follow me on [Instagram](https://www.instagram.com/simonchusseau/).